colleen547/Tableau/README.md

 # Tableau
 U of MN Data Visualization &amp; Analytics: Tableau Homework #20 - Citi Bike Analytics

-## Data Preparation
+## Data Inspection & Cleaning
-The csv files of raw data for the New York Citi Bike Program were download from https://s3.amazonaws.com/tripdata/index.html.
+CSV files of raw data for the New York Citi Bike Program were extracted from https://s3.amazonaws.com/tripdata/index.html.

-CitiBikeData.ipynb

-A Jupyter Notebook was created in order to combine and inspect csv files downloaded from https://s3.amazonaws.com/tripdata/index.html.
-Using glob, multiple csv files were combined using 8 lines of code (see source in .ipynb file for reference) and saved into one file named combined_csv.csv.
+A Jupyter Notebook, CitiBikeData.ipynb, was created to inspect and clean the data.
+Using glob and 8 lines of code, multiple csv files of raw data were combined (see source in .ipynb file for reference) and saved into one file, combined_csv.csv.

-To inspect the data, a dataframe was created to determine the size and dimenions of the data, rename columns, determine data types and check for null values.
+A dataframe was created to determine the number of entries, number of columns, column names, data types, and identify if there were any null values.

+The following columns were renamed, trip duration, start time, stop time, bike id, user type, and customers/subscribers age range were contrained to ages 16-100.

+Finally, the transformed data was saved as combined_bike_data.csv.

 ## Visualizations and Analysis